Lencof/WannaFake/README.md

 ## Features

-- Simple GUI, user-friendly
+- Simple GUI, user-friendly and nice design
 - Run in Background
-- Smart timer algorithm, it will continue also when the PC is off.
+- Smart timer algorithm, it will continue also when the PC is off
+- Supports the victim and gives him information sources

 ## How to Run ?
 1. You need to run the server first, the server will wait for connection from the client to retrieve the key.